dotnet/docs-maui/docs/get-started/first-app.md

 01. In the **Create a new project** window, select **MAUI** in the **All project types** drop-down, select the **.NET MAUI App** template, and click the **Next** button:

     :::image type="content" source="media/first-app/new-project.png" alt-text="Choose a template.":::

+    > [!NOTE]
+    > The .NET MAUI templates might not appear in Visual Studio if you also have .NET 7 Preview installed.
+For more information, see [.NET MAUI templates do not appear in Visual Studio](https://github.com/dotnet/maui/wiki/Known-Issues#net-maui-templates-do-not-appear-in-visual-studio).

 01. In the **Configure your new project** window, name your project, choose a suitable location for it, and click the **Create** button: